Question 1: Why Records Management? Ten Business Reasons

 By implementing an enterprise-wide file organization, including indexing and retrieval capability, managers can obtain and assemble pertinent information quickly for current decisions and future business planning purposes.

+To Foster Professionalism in Running the Business.
 A business office with files askew, stacked on top of file cabinets and in boxes everywhere, creates a poor working environment.
 The perceptions of customers and the public, and "image" and "morale" of the staff, though hard to quantify in cost-benefit terms, may be among the best reasons to establish a good records management program.

 Records include all books, papers, maps, photographs, machine readable materials, or other documentary materials, regardless of physical form or characteristics, made or received by an agency of the United States Government under Federal law or in connection with the transaction of public business and preserved or appropriate for preservation by that agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the Government or because of the informational value in them.
 (Taken from 44 U.S.C.
 Chapter 33, Sec.
 3301)